top of page

 Key of Liberty is a Practice Scholar Project in the LEMI continuum.
 As practice scholars begin their journey into the Revolutionary Era they take a look at what our lives would be like without freedom.
 They will delve into the lives of some of the founders and study original documents including the Mayflower Compact and The Declaration of Independence.
 In the second semester, scholars will do an in-depth document study of The Constitution of the United States of America.
 As they re-write the document in their own words, they will gain understanding and a greater love and respect for our nation.
 The culminating experience is a Constitution Bowl, where scholars compete in their knowledge of The Constitution.
 During this class, each scholar is challenged to earn awards by completing specific requirements.

-Pyramid
+Pyramid (offered 2026-2027)

-PREREQUISITES: 14 years and up
+PREREQUISITES: 15 years and up

-CONTENT: Mathematics and Habits of a Scientist
+CONTENT: Mathematics, Habits of a Scientist, Philosophy

 Pyramid project is a Transition to Apprentice Scholar Project on the LEMI Continuum.
 Scholars will learn how to think, not what to think.
 The four corners of the pyramid represent Logic and Reasoning, Truth, Habits of a Scientist, and Newtonian Mathematics.
 We are connecting mathematics and science to the world around them in a holistic way helping them to see their relevance.
 Developing the habit to log one’s study is emphasized as they learn to emulate Nathaniel Bowditch and his amazing self-education depicted in Carry on, Mr. Bowditch.
 We will learn how great scientists of all times learned to wonder, see patterns, and ask the right question.
 During the second semester, scholars will study the great philosophers of the past.
 They will delve into the sciences of Logic, Reasoning, Mathematics, and Geometry.
 Throughout the course there is a growth in the scholars’ ability to think logically and to measure things they encounter in the world against their core book (which may be scriptures or any other book that the scholar and their family uses as a foundation of truth).
 Scholars will read great classics, be introduced to many new ideas and views, develop the skill to test those ideas/views for truth, and develop the habits of a scientist.